RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `left`, `center` or `right`
     - Default is `center`
 * `horizontalOffset` - type: FLOAT
     - Offsets the carousel horizontally inside its designated area, as defined by the `size` property.
 The value of this property is relative to the width of the carousel (with `1` being equivalent to its entire width).
-This property can be used to add a margin if using `itemHorizontalAlignment`.
+This property can for example be used to add a margin if using `itemHorizontalAlignment` or to offset the selected item of horizontal carousels to a non-centered position.
     - Minimum value is `-1.0` and maximum value is `1`
     - Default is `0`
 * `verticalOffset` - type: FLOAT
     - Offsets the carousel vertically inside its designated area, as defined by the `size` property.
 The value of this property is relative to the height of the carousel (with `1` being equivalent to its entire height).
 This can be used to add a margin if using `itemVerticalAlignment` but is even more useful if `reflections` has been set as it allows the control of how much of the reflections to display by relocating the carousel inside its clipping area.
+It can also be used to offset the selected item of vertical carousels to a non-centered position.
     - Minimum value is `-1.0` and maximum value is `1`
     - Default is `0`
 * `reflections` - type: BOOLEAN